Technigo/project-auth/README.md

 - we created a Mongoose Schema and added a pre hook to validate the password against the schema before hashing
 - we added an `alias` property in `userSchema`
 - we created an additional authenticated route `POST /users/:userId/profile` to post a new value for `alias`
 - we created a form on the profile page where the user can update his/her alias.
+- we added a CORS policy limiting the access to our API

 ## Limitations